 The course provides the opportunity for graduate nursing students to explore the philosophical and theoretical foundations in advanced levels of nursing practice.
-Current trends will be explored including information literacy, technology, quality, and safety. nursing Socialization of advanced level to the role of practice will be introduced.
+Current trends will be explored including information literacy, technology, quality, and safety.
+Socialization to the role of advanced level of nursing practice will be introduced.
 This course is for MSN Leadership students regardless of enrollment date (either prior to or after Fall I 2016).